transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 ### 3.loss
-+ Description

-The loss function to be used.
-The possible values a re 'squared_loss', 'huber', 'epsilon_insens itive', or 'squared_epsilon_insensitive' Th e 'squared_loss' refers to the ordinary least squa res fit. 'huber' modifies 'squared_loss' to focus less on getting outliers correct by switching from squared to linear loss past a dista nce of epsilon. 'epsilon_insensitive' ignor es errors less than epsilon and is linear p ast that; this is the loss function used in SVR. 'squared_epsilon_insensitive' is the same bu t becomes squared loss past a tolerance of epsilon.
+"The loss function to be used.
+The possible values a\n             re 'squared_loss',        'huber', 'epsilon_insens\n             itive', or 'squared_epsilon_insensitive'        Th\n             e 'squared_loss' refers to the ordinary least squa\n             res fit.        'huber' modifies 'squared_loss' to\n              focus less on getting outliers        correct by \n             switching from squared to linear loss past a dista\n             nce of        epsilon. 'epsilon_insensitive' ignor\n             es errors less than epsilon and is        linear p\n             ast that; this is the loss function used in SVR.  \n                   'squared_epsilon_insensitive' is the same bu\n             t becomes squared loss past        a tolerance of \n             epsilon."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |